MattKobayashi/containers/irrexplorer/README.md

 # irrexplorer

-irrexplorer in an Alpine-based Docker image.
-Small, lightweight and (most importantly) up-to-date with source.
+irrexplorer in an Alpine Linux-based Docker image.

 ## Running